Saffron Tea

 Saffron Tea is a refreshing herbal tea made using saffron strands, ginger, lime, and a few other ingredients.
 It has a vibrant color and a very unique flavor.

 This saffron-loaded concoction is super soothing and rejuvenating.
-It lifts your mood in seconds and is known for its anti-depressant qualities.
 Whenever I feel a little down, I make myself a cup of kesar tea and start feeling better at the first sip.
-This hot drink is perfect to sip on a cold day as well as it gives warmth to the body.
+This hot drink is perfect for sipping on a cold day, as it warms the body.

 Ingredients